dargor/redpanda-docker/README.md

 # oops !
 ```

-This happens only sometimes, but never with a real Kafka.
-It may be a bug in this version of Redpanda ?
+This happens only with more than one partition, but never with a real Kafka.

+It's worth noting that when I start `kafka-console-consumer.sh` with `--from-beginning`, I get all the messages:
+  - 1st run: processed 1570 messages, OK
+  - 2nd run: processed 1570 messages, OK
+  - 3rd run: processed 1346 messages, oops !
+  - restart with `--from-beginning`: processed 4710 messages, OK (= 1570 * 3)

+May be worth trying to reproduce with something more advanced, like [aiokafka](https://github.com/aio-libs/aiokafka).